bahtiyartan/troia/docs/40DialogBasics.rst

    :target: images/dialogbasics/dialog1.png
    :align: center

 A dialog control is defined by two main features its type and subtype and both of type and subtype information is stored on SYSCONTROLS table.
 "Type" defines the main group of control (button or textfield).
-Subtype changes only one or two features control such as event count, appearance,  symbol type etc.
+Subtype changes only one or two features control such as event count, appearance,  symbol type etc. Control types and features will be defined detailly in next sections.

 Button Control
 ==============